yardenshoham/nalgeon.github.io/content/posts/2023/sql-ranking/index.md

 +++
 date = 2023-05-11T15:50:00Z
-title = "Ranking Records in SQL" description = "Assigning a rank to each row based on the value of one or more columns." image = "/sql-ranking/cover.png" slug = "sql-ranking" tags = ["data"]
+title = "SQL Recipe: Ranking Records" description = "Assigning a rank to each row based on the value of one or more columns." image = "/sql-ranking/cover.png" slug = "sql-ranking" tags = ["data"]
 +++

-_This post is part of the "SQL Recipe" series, where I provide short patterns for solving common SQL data analysis tasks._
+_This post is part of the "SQL Recipes" series, where I provide short patterns for solving common SQL data analysis tasks._

 Suppose we want to create a ranking, where the position of each record is determined by the value of one or more columns.